oroinc/documentation/admin_guide/security/access_management_roles_actions.rst

 |

 5. Click **Entities**.
 In this section define which 'action on entity' permissions and which capabilities you want to include in the role.
-For more information about the 'action on entity' permissions and capabilities, see the `Roles Management <./access-management-roles>`__ guide.
+For more information about the 'action on entity' permissions and capabilities, see the :ref:`Roles Management <user-guide-user-management-permissions-roles>` guide.

    1. For each action on each entity specify the required access level.
 By default, for all entities access levels are set to **None**.
 Choose an entity which you want to assign different permissions for.
 In the entity row, click the action name and in the drop-down list, click the required access level.
-For more information about the access levels, see the `Access Levels <./access-management-access-levels>`__ guide.
+For more information about the access levels, see the :ref:`Access Levels <access-management--access-level>` guide.

    |